Sukumu/one-click-hugo-cms/site/content/_index.md

       text: "Nanjala Media plans, organizes, and directs the work of writers, editors, actors, narrators, musicians, set designers, audio and lighting technicians, camera operators, and other associated technical personnel."
 values:
     heading: Our values
-    text:"Media is an integral part of our society, however, some of the most important stories from unsung heroes are never told in a meaningful and graphical way.
+    text: Media is an integral part of our society, however, some of the most important stories from unsung heroes are never told in a meaningful and graphical way.
 We want to turn this around and return to the art of storytelling with visuals and sounds to match.
-We want to empower common people, small-to-medium sized companies and non-profits to share their stories, market their brands and provide practical education that’s beneficial to community."
+We want to empower common people, small-to-medium sized companies and non-profits to share their stories, market their brands and provide practical education that’s beneficial to community.
 ---